danisaza/danisaza/README.md

 I'm currently a software engineer at BetterOmics.
 I studied Math & CS at Stanford.

+**Please Note:**
+The company I currently work for uses GitLab, not GitHub.
+If I appear to be inactive, it's because I'm using GitLab as my day-to-day tool right now. 😉

 <!--
 **danisaza/danisaza** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.